ba-st/Ansible/docs/WorkerQueue.md

 connection open.
 ````

-Then you need to create a channel since every operation performed by a client happens on it.
+Then you need to create a channel since every operation performed by a client happens on it

 ````Smalltalk
 channel := connection createChannel.
 ````

 Channels are logical connections to the broker.
-Channels allow sharing a connection by multiplexing the messages through them; this means communication on a channel is isolated from communication on other channels sharing the same connection.
+Channels allow sharing a connection by multiplexing the messages through them; this means communication on a channel is isolated from communication on other channels sharing the same connection

 On this channel you´re going to create a queue named `task_queue`